Extra Income Guide: How to Make Extra Money

 I received several comments about time an effort it takes to build and grow alternative income streams.
 Why should you try to build another income stream when you could work a few extra hours at work to get the same amount?
 Here are two good reasons to build an additional income stream, rather than work more at a job (or get a second job):

-- Building your primary income (i.e., your job/career) took a tremendous amount of time, effort, and money as well.
+- Building your primary income (i.e., your job/career) takes a tremendous amount of time, effort, and money as well.
 Many jobs require a college degree and some require even more education and training.
 I think 4 years of college is a lot of time, effort, and money!
 Compare all of that time to spending 3 hours a day for a year to build an income stream that could produce $1,000 a month.

 - Once you set up an income stream (particularly a passive one) you could shift your focus to other streams and it continues to produce.
 For example, if you have $10,000 in a savings account earning 1% per year, you will continue to receive $100 a year even if you stop paying attention to that income stream.
 On the other hand, if you stop working, your paycheck will stop.